Skip to contents

 Computing clusters at the participant-level

-Below we fit a new model, specifying predictor_id = NA (because group varies across participants) and by_ppt = TRUE to return clusters at the participant level.
+Below we fit a new model, specifying predictor_id = NA (because group varies across participants) and by_ppt = TRUE to test whether EEG amplitude (voltage) differs from 0 and return clusters at the participant level.

-# fitting the BGAMM to identify clusters (around 20-30 min on 4 laptop apple M4 cores)
+# fitting the BGAMM to identify clusters (around 30 min on 4 parallel apple M4 cores)

 results <- testing_through_time(